tezos-checker/checker/monolithic/docs/burrow-state-liquidations.md

 ```
 `collateral` here refers to the amount of tez stored in the burrow (collateral that has been sent to auctions **does not** count towards this amount; for all we know, it's gone forever).

-`outstanding` here refers to the accrued amount of kit that is outstanding from the burrow (kit we expect to receive from pending auctions **is not** considered burned here, but still outstanding).
+`outstanding_kit` here refers to the accrued amount of kit that is outstanding from the burrow (kit we expect to receive from pending auctions **is not** considered burned here, but still outstanding).

 ## Is a burrow not a candidate for liquidation
 The burrow cannot be marked for liquidation if the following holds: